2.5 Syntax and Word Order

 Key Takeaways

-• Syntax describes how words combine into phrases and sentences.
+• Syntax describes how words combine into phrases and sentences, and word order varies across systems.

 Sentence structure as evidence

 Syntax is the way words combine into phrases and sentences.
-English often uses subject-verb-object order, as in the learner reads the book.
-Other languages and artificial systems may use different orders.
-A DLAB-style task can reward candidates who follow the shown pattern instead of defaulting to English.
+English usually uses subject-verb-object (SVO) order — the learner reads the book.
+But word order is not universal: many languages use subject-object-verb (SOV, common in Japanese and Korean), and others verb-initial.
+A DLAB-style item rewards candidates who follow the shown pattern rather than defaulting to English, because the invented system may order roles in any way.

-The first syntax question is role.
-Who is doing the action?
-What action occurs?
-Who or what receives the action?
+Start with role identification.
+Who does the action?
+What action?
+Who or what receives it?
 Which word marks time, negation, description, or location?
-Once roles are clear, word order becomes easier to track.
+Once the roles are clear, tracking word order becomes manageable.

-A second question is whether roles are shown by order or by markers.
-In one system, the first noun might always be the actor.
-In another, a suffix might mark the actor even if the noun moves.
-Do not assume order alone unless the examples support it.
+The second question is decisive: are roles shown by order or by markers?
+In one system the first noun is always the actor; in another a suffix marks the actor even when the noun moves.
+Never assume position alone unless the examples support it.

 ClueWhat it may show